Drinking While Using Vivitrol

 Drinking Alcohol While on Vivitrol

-There are no immediate pharmacologic contraindications listed involving the combination of alcohol and naltrexone,1 though some issues may arise as a result of Vivitrol’s side effects.
-For instance, some side effects may be increased in people who have developed certain serious physical issues as a result of chronic, excessive drinking (see below).
+Although there are no immediate pharmacologic contraindications listed for drinking alcohol on Vivitrol, some issues may arise as a result of Vivitrol’s side effects if you drink.1 For instance, some side effects may be increased in people who have developed certain serious physical issues as a result of chronic, excessive drinking (see below).

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) released a guide for clinicians that outlines the pharmacologic options for treating patients with alcohol use disorders.
 This guide includes some important details to consider regarding the use of alcohol and Vivitrol together:2